 - Resume or curriculum vitae submitted within the online application.

 - Graduate Record Examination General Test score.
 Western Michigan University's school code for GRE scores is 1902.
 For the Ph.D. program, a minimum score at the 65 percentile level is required on the quantitative portion of the exam, usually corresponding to a score of at least 155.
 For both M.A. and Ph.D. programs, admission preference is given to students who score well on the subject (physics) GRE.

 - Three recommendations.
-Please send email requests to recommenders from within the online application.
+Send email requests to recommenders from within the online application.

-- M.A. applicants, please submit a written statement within the online application of no more than 500 words that includes autobiographical information and briefly mentions research interests if you were to do a thesis.
+- M.A. applicants: submit a written statement within the online application of no more than 500 words that includes autobiographical information and briefly mentions research interests if you were to do a thesis.

-- Ph.D. applicants, please submit a written statement within the online application (double-spaced and between 500 and 1500 words) that demonstrates your communication skills and writing competence.
+- Ph.D. applicants: submit a written statement within the online application (double-spaced and between 500 and 1500 words) that demonstrates your communication skills and writing competence.
 It should include:

 - A summary of your experiences in academic, professional, research, creative, or scholarly activities, and indicate how they make you an ideal candidate for graduate study in your selected program.